BuchZn/A2600-Clone/README.md

 ---

 #### **Conclusion:**
 Uploading code to an Arduino Micro is a straightforward process, and with Retro Ralle, you can experience the magic of retro gaming with an Atari 2600-inspired clone.
-Follow these steps, and you'll have your game running in no time.
+Follow these steps, and you'll have your Controller running in no time.
+Be sure to check your controller inputs if needed to ensure everything works smoothly.
+Also, enhance your Retro Ralle setup by downloading and 3D printing a custom Atari 2600-style controller.
 Enjoy your gaming experience on Retro Ralle!

+---